 You can think of each style listed here as a “template,” capturing important information on your font characteristics, alignment preferences, and much more.
 These preferences are clubbed together in a common style.
-So each time you want to apply your favorite settings to a slice of text, you don’t have to manually go through the drill; you use a style to capture those settings and effortlessly apply it across the document.
+So each time you want to apply your favorite settings to a slice of text, you don’t have to go through the drill manually; you use a style to capture those settings and effortlessly apply them across the document.

 - You can create your own Style in Microsoft Word, but this stays local to the document in use.

 Each style has a unique name and captures a set of common text formatting features.
-The preview screen is especially helpful so you get a peek before you actually OK the style.
-Further, the style is summarized (in Word lingo) just below the preview screen, so you can skim through it for consistency.
+The preview screen is especially helpful, so you get a peek before you actually OK the style.
+Further, the style is summarized (in Word lingo) just below the preview screen so that you can skim through it for consistency.
 With this window, you can quickly edit the basic font, paragraph and alignment settings.

-To alter the finer details, you will have to explore the “Format” command (highlighted in red in previous picture).
-This format button is much like what you get when you right click on text and select the “Format…” option.
-But here’s a preview of the things you can format with a style:
+To alter the finer details, you will have to explore the “Format” command (highlighted in red in the previous picture).
+This format button is much like what you get when you right-click on the text and select the “Format…” option.
+But here’s a preview of the things you can format with style: